Gholston leads Milwaukee against Cleveland State after 22-point game | Federal News Network

 The Vikings are 12-2 on their home court.
 Cleveland State is 4-0 in games decided by 3 points or fewer.

-The Panthers are 5-9 against Horizon opponents.
-Milwaukee gives up 71.3 points to opponents and has been outscored by 5.0 points per game.

-The Vikings and Panthers meet Sunday for the first time in conference play this season.

-TOP PERFORMERS: D’Moi Hodge is averaging 15.4 points and 2.3 steals for the Vikings.
-Torrey Patton is averaging 14.6 points, 6.7 rebounds and 3.8 assists over the past 10 games for Cleveland State.
+TOP PERFORMERS: D’Moi Hodge is shooting 47.7% and averaging 15.4 points for the Vikings.
+Torrey Patton is averaging 14.6 points over the last 10 games for Cleveland State.

 LAST 10 GAMES: Vikings: 8-2, averaging 73.3 points, 31.4 rebounds, 16.5 assists, 7.8 steals and 4.1 blocks per game while shooting 47.4% from the field.
 Their opponents have averaged 69.8 points per game.